-A student who is attending another college or university and wishes to take courses at Missouri Western and then transfer the MWSC course work to the parent institution for degree applicability must provide:
+Students who are attending another college or university and wish to take courses at Missouri Western and then transfer the MWSC course work to the parent institution for degree applicability must provide:

-1. A completed application for admission form.
+1. Completed application for admission form.

-- 2. A letter of Good Standing from the parent institution which reflects that the student is academically eligible. - 3.
-A \$15.00 nonrefundable application processing fee.
+Letter of Good Standing from the parent institution which reflects the student is academically eligible.

+\$15 non-refundable application processing fee.
 (This is a one-time fee required only with the initial application to MWSC.)